-- 5 The Board shall grant or renew permits to practice as a CPA firm to (a) applicants that demonstrate their qualifications therefor in accordance with this 6 7 Section.
-8 9 The following must hold a permit issued under this Section: (1) 10 11 (A) Any firm with an office in this state performing attest services as 12 defined in Section 3(b) of this Act; or, 13 14 (B) Any firm with an office in this state that uses the title "CPA" or "CPA firm;" or, 15 16 Any firm that does not have an office in this state but offers or 17 (C) renders attest services as described in Section 3(b) of this Act in this 18 19 state, unless it meets each of the following requirements: 20 21 (i) it complies with the qualifications described in Section 7(c); 22 23 (ii) it complies with the qualifications described in Section 7(h); 24 25 it performs such services through an individual with practice (iii) 26 privileges under Section 23 of this Act; and 27 28 (iv) it can lawfully do so in the state where said individuals with 29 practice privileges have their principal place of business.
-30 31 (2) A firm which is not subject to the requirements of Section 7(a)(1) may 32 perform services described in Section 3(f) and other non-attest professional services while using the title "CPA" or "CPA firm" in this state without a 33 permit issued under this Section only if: 34 35 36 (A) it performs such services through an individual with practice 37 privileges under Section 23 of the Act; and 38 39 it can lawfully do so in the state where said individuals with practice (B) 40 privileges have their principal place of business.
-41 42 43 COMMENT: This Uniform Act departs from the pattern of some accountancy laws now in effect in eliminating any separate requirement for the registration of firms and of offices.
-The 44 information-gathering and other functions accomplished by such registration should be equally 45 46 easily accomplished as part of the process of issuing firm permits under this section.
-The - 47 difference is, again, one of form more than of substance but one that should be kept in mind if include a sole proprietorship, the permits contemplated by this section would be required of sole practitioners as well as larger practice entities.
-To avoid unnecessary duplication of paperwork, a
+2 3 M PEH ER RE S TO PI RACTICE, ATTEST AND COMPILATION COMPETENCY AND 4 1 11 5 6 (a) rant or renew permits to practice as a CPA firm to applicants that qualifications therefor in accordance with this Section.
+7 8 (1) The followi ng must hold a permit issued under this Section: 9 10 (A) Any f irm with an office in this state performing attest services as defined 11 in Se ction 3(b) of this Act; or, 12 13 (B) Any f firm with an office in this state that uses the title "CPA" or "CPA 14 firm; " or, 15 16 (C) • firm that does not have an office in this state but offers or renders 17 services as described in Section 3(b) of this Act in this state, unless 18 it me ets each of the following requirements: 19 20 (i) it complies with the qualifications described in Section 7(c); 21 22 (ii) it complies with the qualifications described in Section 7(h); 23 (:::) it nonforms such convious through on individual with practice 24 25 (iii) it performs such services through an individual with practice 25 26 privileges under Section 23 of this Act; and 20 (iv) it can lawfully do so in the state where said individuals with practice 28 privileges have their principal place of business.
+20 29 privileges have then principal place of busiless.
+30 (2) A fir m whic ch is not subject to the requirements of Section $7(a)(1)$ may perform 31 () scribed in Section 3(f) and other nonattest professional services 32 the title "CPA" or "CPA firm" in this state without a permit issued 33 0 Section only if: 34 35 (A) it per forms such services through an individual with practice privileges 36 unde r Section 23 of the Act; and 37 38 (B) it car n lawfully do so in the state where said individuals with practice 39 privil leges have their principal place of business.
+40 41 m Act departs from the pattern of some accountancy laws now in effect 42 rate requirement for the registration of firms and of offices.
+The 43 - - d other functions accomplished by such registration should be equally 44 • - part of the process of issuing firm permits under this section.
+The 45 of form more than of substance but one that should be kept in mind if 46 cons consideration is given to fitting the permit provisions of this Uniform Act into an existing law.

-1 consideration is given to fitting the permit provisions of this Uniform Act into an existing law.
+As pointed out in the comment following Section 3(g), above, because a CPA firm is defined to 1

-As pointed out in the comment following Section 3(g), above, because a CPA firm is defined to include a sole proprietorship, the permits contemplated by this section would be required of sole
+2 include a sole proprietorship, the permits contemplated by this section would be required of sole